Dronte/pyright-remote/README.md

 # Step 5: [May be optional] setup projectile project root

 Eglot uses project.el to bind files to projects, and projects are bound to an lsp-server.
-I use [doom emacs](https://github.com/doomemacs/doomemacs "github") which uses projectile.el project managment package.
+I use [doom emacs](https://github.com/doomemacs/doomemacs "github") which uses projectile.el project management package.

-The solution to bind them togeter was found at https://github.com/bbatsov/projectile/issues/1591#issuecomment-903042091
+The solution to bind them together was found at https://github.com/bbatsov/projectile/issues/1591#issuecomment-903042091

 I put this code to my config